SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

 parent :code:`SortingAnalyzer` object, so that operations done on the :code:`SortingAnalyzer`, such as saving, loading, or selecting units, will be automatically applied to all extensions.

-To check what extensions are available for a :code:`SortingAnalyzer` named :code:`sorting_analyzer`, you can use:
+To check what extensions have already been calculated for a :code:`SortingAnalyzer` named :code:`sorting_analyzer`, you can use:

 .. code-block:: python